Ethics code: IR.PNU.REC.1402.153

 http://jrh.gmu.ac.ir/article-1-2488-en.html

-1- Department of Psychology, Abhar Branch, Islamic Azad University, Zanjan, Iran.
+1- Department of Psychology, Faculty of Humanities, Abhar Branch, Islamic Azad University, Abhar, Iran.

-2- Department of Psychology, Shahrekord University, Shahrekord, Iran.
+2- Department of Psychology, Faculty of Humanities, Shahrekord University, Shahrekord, Iran.

-3- Department of psychology, Urmia State University, West Azerbaijan, Iran.
+3- Department of Psychology, Faculty of Humanities, Urmia University, Urmia, Iran.

-5- Department of Psychology, Astane Ashrafieh Branch, Payame-Noor University, Guilan, Iran. , newshasedaghat@gmail.com
+5- Department of Psychology, Astane Ashrafieh Branch, Payame-Noor University, Astane Ashrafieh, Iran. , newshasedaghat@gmail.com

-Background: Given that self-harm serves as a significant indicator of suicide attempts and that the likelihood of suicide increases among adolescents who exhibit a higher frequency of self-harming behaviors, it becomes imperative to address this issue.
-This study aims to compare theory of mind, emotion recognition, and suicidal ideation among adolescents with and without self-harm.
+Background: Self-harm is a significant indicator of suicide attempts, with the likelihood of suicide increasing among adolescents who engage in frequent self-harming behaviors.
+Addressing this issue is crucial.
+This study aimed to compare the theory of mind (ToM), emotion recognition, and suicidal ideation among adolescents with and without self-harm.

 Methods: The present study followed a causal-comparative design.
-The statistical population of the research study comprised all high school-educated boys and girls studying in the second half of the academic year 2022 in Guilan.
-Fifty-five boys and girls in high school were selected based on multi-stage cluster approach and purposeful sampling methods.
-Data-gathering instruments included the Ekman 60-Faces Test (EK-60F), the theory of mind scale (TOM), and the Beck Scale for Suicidal Ideation (BSSI).
-Eventually, the data collected from 55 individuals were analyzed.
-The data were analyzed through a one-way analysis of variance and Tukey's post hoc test.
-SPSS-27 software was used to calculate descriptive statistics.
+The statistical population comprised all high school-educated boys and girls in the second half of the 2022 academic year in Guilan.
+A total of 55 high school students were selected using a multi-stage cluster approach and purposive sampling methods.
+Data collection instruments included the Ekman 60-faces test (EK-60F), the ToM scale, and the Beck scale for suicidal ideation (BSSI).
+Eventually, the data collected from 55 individuals were analyzed through a one-way analysis of variance and Tukey’s post hoc test by SPSS software, version 27.

 Type of Study: